IvanTepes/cook-book/README.md

 Two fonts were used in this project.

 - [Pacifico](https://fonts.google.com/specimen/Pacifico)
-    - The Pacifico font is used for document headers because it resembles a handwritten one and the page gets the impression of a book.
+    - The Pacifico font is used for document headers because it resembles a handwritten one, and the page gets the impression of a book.

 - [Roboto](https://fonts.google.com/specimen/Roboto?query=Roboto)
-    - The Roboto font was used for all other parts of the page where text was used and because it blends in nicely with the rest of the page.
+    - The Roboto font was used for all other parts of the page where the text was used and because it blends in nicely with the rest of the page.

 #### Icons